o3seespy/o3seespy/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-o3seespy Documentation
+O3seespy Documentation
 ======================

-This is the official documentation of the o3seespy package.
+This is the official documentation of the O3seespy (or simply O3) package.

-o3seespy - Object-oriented OpenSees in Python
+O3seespy - Object-oriented OpenSees in Python

 The documentation is built off the
-OpenSees tcl and OpenSeesPy documentation and has been amended and added to to cover the additional functionality of the o3seespy package.
+OpenSees tcl and OpenSeesPy documentation and has been amended and added to to cover the additional functionality of the O3seespy package.

-The main difference between o3seespy  and OpenSeesPy is that o3seespy provides a pure python layer to evaluate OpenSees inputs.
+The main difference between O3seespy  and OpenSeesPy is that O3seespy provides a pure python layer to evaluate OpenSees inputs.
 This improves debugging and allows parameters to be easily accessed within Python.

 Contents